Chippa United withdraw controversial Luc Eymael appointment | Goal.com

 Chippa United withdraw controversial Luc Eymael appointment

-Premier Soccer League (PSL) outfit Chippa United has withdrawn the appointment of Belgian coach Luc Eymael.
+Premier Soccer League (PSL) outfit Chippa United have withdrawn the appointment of Belgian coach Luc Eymael.

 This comes after complaints from the South African Football Association (Safa) and the Eastern Cape government given the 61-year-old tactician’s alleged previous racist remark during his time with Tanzanian giants Young Africans.